crownheightsaid/mutual-aid-app/DEVELOPING.md

 - `scripts/`
   - One-off scripts for things like backfill.
 Can also be useful for bulk adding users to slack channels

-Each component has it's own DEVELOPING.md for developing locally.
+Each component has its own DEVELOPING.md for developing locally.
 You can learn most of it from reading the scripts in `package.json`.

 The rest of this file is for app-wide setup for contributing, as well as deploying to non-local environments.